Claude Pepper

 Claude Denson Pepper (September 8, 1900 – May 30, 1989) was an American politician of the Democratic Party.
 He represented Florida in the United States Senate from 1936 to 1951, and the Miami area in the United States House of Representatives from 1963 until his death in 1989.
 He was considered a spokesman for left-liberalism and the elderly.

 Born in Chambers County, Alabama, Pepper established a legal practice in Perry, Florida, after graduating from Harvard Law School.
 After serving a single term in the Florida House of Representatives, Pepper won a 1936 special election to succeed Senator Duncan U. Fletcher.
 Pepper became one of the most prominent liberals in Congress, supporting legislation such as the Fair Labor Standards Act of 1938.
 After World War II, Pepper's conciliatory views towards the Soviet Union and opposition to President Harry Truman's 1948 re-nomination engendered opposition within the party.
-Pepper lost the 1950 Senate Democratic primary to Congressman George Smathers, and returned to private legal practice the following year.
+Pepper lost the 1950 Senate Democratic primary to Representative George Smathers, and returned to private legal practice the following year.

 In 1962, Pepper won election to a newly created district in the United States House of Representatives.
 He emerged as a staunch anti-Communist, and strongly criticized Cuban leader Fidel Castro.
 Pepper served as chairman of the House Committee on Aging, and pursued reforms to Social Security and Medicare.
 From 1983 to 1989, he served as chairman of the powerful House Rules Committee.
 He died in office in 1989, and was honored with a state funeral.
 In 2000, the United States Postal Service issued a 33¢ Distinguished Americans series postage stamp honoring Pepper.

 Early life

-Claude Denson Pepper was born on September 8, 1900, in Chambers County, Alabama, the son of farmers Lena Corine Talbot (1877–1961) and Joseph Wheeler Pepper (1873–1945).
+Claude Denson Pepper was born in Chambers County, Alabama on September 8, 1900, the son of farmers Lena Corine Talbot (1877–1961) and Joseph Wheeler Pepper (1873–1945).
 Pepper was the fourth child born to his parents; the first three died in infancy.
 Pepper was an only child until he was ten years old; his younger siblings were Joseph, Sara and Frank.
 He attended school in Dudleyville and Camp Hill, and graduated from Camp Hill High School in 1917.
-He then operated a hat cleaning and repair business, taught school in Dothan and worked in an Ensley steel mill before beginning studies at the University of Alabama.
+He then operated a hat cleaning and repair business, taught school in Dothan and worked at an Ensley steel mill before beginning studies at the University of Alabama.

 While in college he joined the Army for World War I and served in the Student Army Training Corps (SATC, precursor to the Reserve Officers' Training Corps).
 The war ended before he saw active service, and after the SATC was disbanded, Pepper joined the ROTC.
 While lifting ammunition crates during a training event, Pepper suffered a double hernia, which required surgery to correct.
 After graduating from the University of Alabama with his A.B. degree in 1921, Pepper was able to use his veterans' and disability benefits to attend Harvard Law School, and he received his LL.B. in 1924.